Share to facebookShare to instagramShare to pinterestShare to linkedin

 Founded in the 17th century by Zhabdrung Ngawang Namgyal, the spiritual leader who unified Bhutan, Cheri Monastery holds great historical and religious significance.
 It is renowned as the first monastery established by Zhabdrung in Bhutan and served as his residence during meditation and spiritual practices.

 The monastery complex includes various shrines, temples, and meditation retreats, providing a peaceful place for Buddhist practitioners to study and contemplate.
-It’s remote location and serene ambience make it an ideal destination for those seeking a spiritual escape and inner reflection.
+Its remote location and serene ambience make it an ideal destination for those seeking a spiritual escape and inner reflection.

 Cheri Monastery is also famous for its annual festival.
 It draws devotees and locals to participate in vibrant masked dances and religious ceremonies, celebrating the country’s rich cultural heritage and religious devotion.
 Cheri Monastery offers an unforgettable journey into the heart of Buddhism’s sacred teachings for visitors seeking a deeper connection with Bhutan’s spiritual legacy.

-8. Phajoding Monastery
+7. Phajoding Monastery

 Phajoding Monastery is a sacred and secluded Buddhist monastery perched on a hill above the capital city, Thimphu, in Bhutan.
 Known for its significance and picturesque location, the sanctuary offers a peaceful retreat for monks and spiritual seekers.